 As a clinician, I have observed several gaps between common practice patterns and research evidence.
 I also observed that new interventions were often introduced and taken up with great enthusiasm, but with little clarity on the mechanisms, or rigorous trials to show effectiveness.
 This motivated my interest in high quality research design and analytical methods to rigorously evaluate mobility and activity interventions and outcomes to address important research questions in healthcare.
 I selected a training pathway to provide the skills and experiences to achieve this goal.
 My clinical experience is in the field of musculoskeletal health, with a focus on exercise, activity modification and complex multimodal interventions that improve physical and mental health.
 More recently, my focus has shifted to include pandemic public health issues.
 Crosscutting methodological themes in my work include evidence synthesis, design and conduct of clinical trials, clinical measurement methods and the use of regression models to assess prognosis and treatment effectiveness.

-During my Ph.D. training I gained invaluable experience in patient engagement and learned numerous scientific techniques including advanced evidence synthesis, trial/cohort design, and advanced analytical techniques.
+During my Ph.D. training I gained valuable experience in patient engagement and learned numerous scientific techniques including advanced evidence synthesis, trial/cohort design, and advanced analytical techniques.
 I have developed collaborations and strong partnerships in Australia, Canada, USA, and Europe with researchers from different fields.
 I will leverage and expand these collaborations if I am successful in achieving a faculty position at Western University.
 The strategic priorities of the Faculty of Health Sciences at Western University are highly aligned with my future research interests.
 An important aspect of my research program will be graduate supervision, and I have experience in including junior trainees in my work (14 publications with junior trainees).

 My research themes are: